MoDELSVGU/OCL2PSQL/README.md

 ###### The contextual data model definition can be found in the manuscripts above.
 ###### Description mode add OCL sub-expressions as comments to generated SQL statements, it is false by default.

-For the interested individuals, we provide one sample scenario where the *contextual model* of the OCL expressions can be translated by the model `CarOwnership` [(See here)](http://researcher-paper.ap-southeast-1.elasticbeanstalk.com/model.html) and the generated SQL expressions are *solely* intended for the database schema CarDB [(See here)](http://researcher-paper.ap-southeast-1.elasticbeanstalk.com/schema.html).
+We provide one sample scenario where the *contextual model* of the OCL expressions can be translated by the model `CarOwnership` [(See here)](http://researcher-paper.ap-southeast-1.elasticbeanstalk.com/model.html) and the generated SQL expressions are *solely* intended for the database schema CarDB [(See here)](http://researcher-paper.ap-southeast-1.elasticbeanstalk.com/schema.html).
 Also, the generated database schema can also be generated using [dm2schema](https://github.com/ocl-vgu/dm2schema).